-PXL is a work in progress research project that explores the no-longer produced ‘Pixelvision PXL-2000’ camcorder, originally released in 1987.
+PXL is a work in progress research project that explores the obsolete ‘Pixelvision PXL-2000’ camcorder, originally released in 1987 by Fisher-Price.
 This video camera is particularly of interest due to it’s unique ability to encode a video signal onto audio cassette tapes, and forms part of our ongoing investigation into obsolete media and technologies.

 RoleResearch and Development